Home > City Guides > 15 Things to Know About Living in Pensacola

 A post shared by @instagram

 Founded in Pensacola in 1914, the Naval Air Station Pensacola (NAS) was the first permanent training center in the U.S. for naval aviators.
 This was because its warm weather conditions and location along the Gulf Coast allowed for year-round training.
-One of the most significant naval air stations, the NAS still plays a substantial role in Pensacola, employing more than 7,000 civilians.
-Also located at the Naval Air Station, visitors can see the Naval Aviation in the Great War and Dawn of Naval Aviation exhibits, look at historical planes, or watch the Blue Angels practice at the National Naval Aviation Museum.
+One of the most significant naval air stations, the NAS still plays a substantial role in Pensacola, employing more than 7,400+ civilians.
+Residents can visit the station’s National Naval Aviation Museum to see exhibits like Naval Aviation in the Great War and Dawn of Naval Aviation and look at historical planes.

 A post shared by @instagram